 There was a time when sales were only about hard selling.
 Sales reps used to make cold calls and emails in the hope of getting a positive response.
 Then the buying process changed.

 Customers began to say no to old-school sales strategies and yes to establishing partnerships with the firms they were buying from.
 As a result, the industry has pushed into a new way of selling – Inbound Sales.

 When both your marketing and sales teams adopt inbound programs, you can qualify your leads and provide them with an informative, engaging experience at every stage of the buyer’s journey.

 This detailed inbound sales guide will help learn why inbound works for B2B companies and how you can create an ideal inbound sales strategy for your team.

-Inbound Sales – An Overview
+What is Inbound Sales? – An Overview

 Instead of gathering cold leads, prospects are discovered when they express interest in your company and product.
 Prospects raise their hand through an email or form or other means.
 Then you begin sales outreach to guide and inform prospects in their buying journey.

 What is an inbound sales rep?

 An inbound sales rep sells products and services to prospective consumers who generally contact them via phone.

 What is the difference between a sales process and an inbound sales strategy?